kashalo/vue-table-ak/README.md

 ***Config Object***

-Config object accept several options to mainuplate the components behavior , we will walk through each one.
+Config object accept several options so you can mainuplate the components behavior , we will walk through each one.

           tableConfig: {
+			uniqueKey: "id",
             date: { active: false, format: "MMMM Do YYYY, h:mm:ss a" },
             perPage: [5, 10, 15],
             title: "My Products List",